 Each tax year we identify your members who exceed the annual allowance tax threshold set by the government.
-From tax year 2023/24 this was £60,000 (previously £40,000).
+For tax year 2024/25 this is £60,000.

 When members exceed the threshold we have to send them, by the statutory deadline of 6 October, a Pension Savings Statement that tells them